 P.S.
-I am NOT wearing something like this underwear with my vintage dresses anytime soon.
-Behold the 40’s and the 50’s below…
+I don’t plan on wearing something like this underwear with my vintage dresses anytime soon, just to make them fit.
+Behold the 40’s and the 50’s undressed below…

 This display in the picture above is from an exhibit called “Underneath It All” going on at our city’s History Museum.
 It is a very interesting display on the “distinct changes in the fashionable silhouette of women’s dress over the decades, made possible by undergarments.”
 It is tastefully done, and begins with the Pre-French Revolution/Colonial era dress up to modern ‘barely there’ times.
 As a sewer of vintage clothes, I really appreciated this and learned a lot.